 Tips: It is advisable that you update your Premiere Pro to the latest version and restart the program first, or reboot your system to check if the error is still there.
 If the problem persists, try the methods below.

 Wrong video codec is the most likely reason for your “Premiere Pro imports only audio” error.

 It’s important to know that a video file is made up of a/v streams, a/v codecs, and other metadata, and all of these things are wrapped up in a video container.
 The MP4, MOV, MKV, etc. we see every day are actually video containers that store video and audio data encoded by a/v codecs.
 A container can hold different codecs, and only when both the container and codecs are recognized by the target device can the video be opened successfully.
 That’s why even if Premiere Pro has native support for MP4/MOV, you will see only the audio data is loaded into Premiere Pro if Premiere recognizes only the audio codec but not the video codec.

 Changing the video to a Premiere-friendly codec is the proper solution.
 To do it, you will need a third-party video converter to help you.
 The powerful WonderFox HD Video Converter Factory Pro is a good video converter and can get the job done in a breeze.
-Download the software below and follow the steps.
+Free download the converter and follow the steps below.

 1. Launch the software and open the Converter.
 Next, click + Add Files or drag your video directly into the program.

 2. Click the right-side format image to open the output format library.
 Choose a Premiere-compatible container format, such as MP4/H264.
 (Check all the supported formats from Adobe official support.)

 3. Open Parameter settings and change the video encoder to a supported codec, e.g. H264.
 Then click OK to save the changes.